dnoegel/php-argparse/Readme.md

 $parser->setHandler(new MyCustomHandler());

 // if we don't want to use handlers, we can also just use the `Result` object of the `parse` method
+// the array with params is basically, what PHP's "args" will give you
 $result = $parser->parse([
     '/usr/bin/tst', '--colors', '-vvn1',
     '-v', '--filter', 'hallo welt"',